-- 1. Proposals will be processed as set forth in BART's TOD process. - 2.
-A selected developer will, with BART's assistance, obtain all necessary plan approvals, zoning and permits from the local jurisdiction. - 3.
-In coordination with BART, a selected developer will plan and construct, typically at their cost and expense, any and all required

-- replacement facilities at the TOD site.
+- 2. A selected developer will, with BART's assistance, obtain all necessary plan approvals, zoning and permits from the local jurisdiction. - 3.
+In coordination with BART, a selected developer will plan and construct, typically at their cost and expense, any and all required replacement facilities at the TOD site.
 The plans for replacement facilities will be subject to BART approval. - 4.
 A selected developer will plan, construct and operate a TOD project, under the pertinent Development Agreements and jurisdictional laws and requirements. - 5.
 Adjacent landowners: BART is currently exploring possible approaches to work with adjacent landowners in order to expand TOD projects beyond the boundaries of BART's property.